SeaQL/seaql.github.io/Blog/blog/2022-07-30-engineering.md

 ### Iterative

 Open source software is imperfect, impermanent and incomplete.
-While I do have a grand vision in mind, we do not try rushing to it all the way in one charge, nor keeping a project secret until it is 'complete'.
+While I do have a grand vision in mind, we do not try rushing it all the way in one charge, nor keeping a project secret until it is 'complete'.
 Good old 'release early, release often' - we would release an initial working version of a tool, gather user feedback and improve upon it, often reimplementing a few things and break a few others - which brings us to the next point.

 ### Progressive

-Progression.
+Favour progression.
 Always look forward and leave legacy behind.
 It does not mean that we would arbitrary break things, but when a decision is made, we'd always imagine how the software *should be* without historic context.
 We'd provide migrate paths and encourage users to move forward with us.
 After all, Rust is a young and evolving language!
 You may or may not know that `async` was just stabilized in 2020.

 Enough said for the philosophy, let's now talk about the actual engineering process.